deliro/moka-py/README.md

     request_processing.join()
     money_charging.join()

-    # only one call occurred. without the `wait_concurrent` option, each thread would go for an HTTP request
+    # Only one call occurred.
+Without `wait_concurrent`, each thread would issue its own HTTP request
-    # since no cache key was set
+    # before the cache entry is set.
     assert len(calls) == 1
 ```

-> **_ATTENTION:_**  `wait_concurrent` is not yet supported for async functions and will throw `NotImplementedError`
+### Async wait_concurrent

+When using `wait_concurrent=True` with async functions, `moka-py` creates a shared `asyncio.Task` per cache key.
+All
+concurrent callers `await` the same task and receive the same result or exception.
+This eliminates duplicate in-flight
+work for identical arguments.

 ### Eviction listener

-moka-py supports adding of an eviction listener that's called whenever a key is dropped
+`moka-py` supports an eviction listener, called whenever a key is removed.
-from the cache for some reason.
-The listener must be a 3-arguments function `(key, value, cause)`.
-The arguments
+The listener must be a three-argument function `(key, value, cause)` and uses positional arguments only.
-are passed as positional (not keyword).

-There are 4 reasons why a key may be dropped:
+Possible reasons:

 1. `"expired"`: The entry's expiration timestamp has passed.
 2. `"explicit"`: The entry was manually removed by the user (`.remove()` is called).